-9 Payment of GFDs
+9 Payment of Grants for Dependants (GFDs)

 Regulations 58 (2017) and 85 (2018) provide for payments of grant for living costs including GFDs to be made in respect of the quarters in the academic year.

 GFDs are paid in three instalments and are paid directly to the student, each instalment being paid in the three quarters of the academic year that do not include the longest vacation.